 - Camera and lenses

 And of course if you’re climbing the Mount Batur to catch some stunning footage then you really want to bring your camera and drone!!
 Different lenses are also recommended.
-A telephoto lens gives such a different dimension of experience than a drone.

 Our experience with the Mount Batur sunrise trekking